rishikavikondala/edify/README.md

 Finally, we used the email library in Python to generate an email from our email address “online.class.analyser@gmail.com” to the specified recipient.
 This email contains the previously mentioned graphs and data as attachments.

-We hosted and deployed the Web App on Heroku.

 ## Challenges we ran into
 We were able to write the Python backend and run it locally fairly quickly.
 The largest challenges for us had to do with implementing the code as cloud functions on GCP.
 We initially had permission issues with GCP.
 We also ran into troubles reading stored files in subdirectories on GCP.
 Our codebase was also initially too large to be hosted on GCP, and we had to remove large video files.
 These issues with GCP were especially challenging for us to overcome because this was the first time using GCP for a lot of the team members.